iterative/gatsby-theme-iterative/packages/example/content/docs/user-guide/experiment-management/running-experiments.md

 ### Running the pipeline(s)

-You can run the pipeline using `dvc exp run`.
-It uses `./dvc.yaml` (in the current directory) by default:
+You can run the experiment pipeline using `dvc exp run`.
+It uses `./dvc.yaml` (in the current directory) by default.

 ```dvc
 $ dvc exp run